-Development Matters September 2020:
+Development Matters July 2021:

-'Development Matters sets out the pathways of children's development in broad ages and stages.
+Development Matters sets out the pathways of children's development in broad ages and stages.
 However, the actual learning of young children is not so neat and orderly.
 The main purpose of these pathways is therefore to help you assess each child's level of development.
 Accurate assessment helps practitioners to make informed decisions about what a child needs to learn and be able to do next.
-The document is not a tick list for generating lots of data.'
+The document is not a tick list for generating lots of data.

-Texts Outcomes Communication and Language Reading Writing Autumn 1 Peace at Last by Jill Murphy Joining in with key events and phrases in a retelling of the story 3- and 4-year-olds Know many rhymes Use a wider range of vocabulary Can start a conversation with an adult or a friend 3- and 4-year-olds Understand the five key concepts about print: print has meaning print can have different purposes we read English text from left to right and from top to bottom the names of the different parts of a book page sequencing 3- and 4-year-olds Use some of their print and letter knowledge in their early writing Oral retelling of story Draw images and write labels to represent the story Children in reception Engage in storytimes Understand how to listen carefully and why listening is important Learn new vocabulary Develop social phrases Engage in non-fiction books Listen carefully to rhymes paying attention to how they sound Children in reception Read individual letters by saying the sounds for them Blend sounds into words, so that they can read short words made up of known letter- sound correspondences Children in reception Spell words by identifying the sounds and then writing the sound with letter/s Form lower-case letters correctly Autumn 2 The Three Little Pigs by Mara Alperin A representation of a favourite character in the story.
-Able to say which character it is and express some information about the character 3- and 4-year-olds Enjoy listening to longer stories Use longer sentences of four to six words Know many rhymes Use a wider range of vocabulary Can start a conversation with an adult or a friend 3- and 4-year-olds Understand the five key concepts about print: print has meaning print can have different purposes we read English text from left to right and from top to bottom the names of the different parts of a book page sequencing 3- and 4-year-olds Use some of their print and letter knowledge in their early writing To label a plan and attempt to write a simple caption Children in reception Listen to and talk about stories to build familiarity and understanding Understand how to listen carefully and why listening is important Learn new vocabulary Engage in storytimes Engage in non-fiction books.
-Children in reception Read individual letters by saying the sounds for them Blend sounds into words, so that they can read short words made up of known letter- sound correspondences Read a few common exception words matched to the school's phonic programme Children in reception Spell words by identifying the sounds and then writing the sound with letter/s Form lower-case letters correctly Re-read what they have written to check that it makes sense
+Texts Outcomes Communication and Language Reading Writing Autumn 1 The Gingerbread Man by Mara Alperin To use story images to join in with key events and phrases in a re-telling of the story - some pupils may choose to draw/mark make some of the story 3- and 4-year-olds Know many rhymes Use a wider range of vocabulary Can start a conversation with an adult or a friend 3- and 4-year-olds Understand the five key concepts about print: - print has meaning - print can have different purposes - we read English text from left to right and from top to bottom - the names of the different parts of a book - page sequencing 3- and 4-year-olds Use some of their print and letter knowledge in their early writing To depict the main events of the story using between 3 and 5 images - pupils to mark make next to each image explaining what is happening Children in reception Engage in storytimes Understand how to listen carefully and why listening is important Learn new vocabulary Develop social phrases Engage in non-fiction books Listen carefully to rhymes paying attention to how they sound Children in reception Read individual letters by saying the sounds for them Blend sounds into words, so that they can read short words made up of known letter- sound correspondences Children in reception Spell words by identifying the sounds and then writing the sound with letter/s Form lower-case letters correctly Autumn 2 I'm going to eat this ant by Chris Naylor- Ballesteros To draw their favourite animal and to say /draw some additional information such as what the animals eats 3- and 4-year-olds Enjoy listening to longer stories Use longer sentences of four to six words Know many rhymes Use a wider range of vocabulary Can start a conversation with an adult or a friend 3- and 4-year-olds Understand the five key concepts about print: - print has meaning - print can have different purposes - we read English text from left to right and from top to bottom - the names of the different parts of a book - page sequencing 3- and 4-year-olds Use some of their print and letter knowledge in their early writing To label a plan and attempt to write a simple caption Children in reception Listen to and talk about stories to build familiarity and understanding Understand how to listen carefully and why listening is important Learn new vocabulary Engage in storytimes Engage in non-fiction books.
+Children in reception Read individual letters by saying the sounds for them Blend sounds into words, so that they can read short words made up of known letter-sound correspondences Read a few common exception words matched to the school's phonic programme Children in reception Spell words by identifying the sounds and then writing the sound with letter/s Form lower-case letters correctly Re-read what they have written to check that it makes sense